Get a FREE copy of the new Career Change eBook

 What I want are your questions about changing careers.
 I am still putting the final touches to it so make sure I am answering your most burning questions.

 Perhaps you aren’t sure what career you should be doing.
-Maybe you have an idea but you don’t know how to go about getting interviews or taken seriously.
+Maybe you have an idea but you don’t know how to go about getting interviews or be taken seriously.

 If you have already been trying to change careers, then I would like to hear about your experiences.